 Do inquiries hurt your credit score?

 The short answer to this question is yes: inquiries do hurt your credit score.
 But a single inquiry only has a nominal effect, usually around five points.
 This isn’t enough impact to your score in a major way, so in many cases, it’s not something to worry about.
-And if you’ve been shopping around for rates for a specific product, like a mortgage or car loan, those inquiries are typically treated as one as long as they happened within a few weeks of each other.
+If you’ve been shopping around for rates for a specific product, like a mortgage or car loan, those inquiries are typically treated as one as long as they happened within a few weeks of each other.
 But if you’ve been applying for loads of credit cards throughout the year, those small dings can add up.

 Maybe you need the access to credit, or maybe you like to play the credit card signup bonus game.
 The point is, be cognizant of how those actions look on your credit report.
 Each inquiry hurts your credit score for a year and remains listed there for a full two years.
 If you apply for ten credit cards a year, that can drop your score around 50 points.
 That can make a big difference when it comes time to apply for a major loan.